-Tap on the illuminated button within the X-Y pad and move your finger.
-A double tap will center the button exactly in the middle of the pad.
-A single tap on any position within the pad will set the button to this position.
+Click on the illuminated button within the X-Y pad and move the mouse.
+A double click will center the button exactly in the middle of the pad.
+A single click on any position within the pad will set the button to this position.